 SPECIAL PROMOTION: ask about our wedding packages for 18/8/18

 By law, you need to lodge a Notice of Intended Marriage at least one calendar month before your marriage ceremony.
 You will need to complete these forms:

 To lodge a Notice by post

-Both bride and groom must provide their original Birth Certificates or passport.
+Both partners must provide their original Birth Certificates and a current photo ID or a passport.